ziyezhu92/seainfo6150/docs/week-2-planning-and-design.md

          2. Don't assume colors will signal emotions in and of themselves

-            1. consider adding another symbolic element to convey meanting to color blind viewers
+            1. consider adding another symbolic element to convey meaning to color blind viewers

          1. Use texture in addition to color to differentiate